 How quickly the bloating occurs can depend on the cause.
 Some people will feel bloated immediately after a meal.
 Others may not experience the bloating until 30, 60 or even later and get worse throughout the day.

 Bloating is different to water retention, which can occur due to hormonal fluctuations or an imbalance of fluid and electrolytes.

-As anything that increases the gas, liquid or solid in the digestive tract can lead to bloating, there can be many factors that cause bloating.
+As anything that increases the gas, liquid or solid in the digestive tract can lead to this discomfort, there can be many factors that cause this.
 But some of the more common ones include:

 - Food intolerances

 - Overeating at the previous meal